|

 to overcome Yama, the Lord of the Dead.

-In this guise Yamantaka was usually depicted as a
+In this guise Yamantaka was usually depicted as a deity with nine heads,

-deity with nine heads, the principal one being a bull, thirty four hands,
+the principal one being a bull, thirty four hands, and sixteen feet.

-a thunderbolt, wheel of life, the corpse of a man, and axe.
+the corpse of a man, and axe.

-Manjusri was of Chinese origin and, as Wên-Shu,
+Manjusri was of Chinese origin and, as Wên-Shu, is revered by

-Bodhisattva Manjusri descended to the depths of the
+Bodhisattva Manjusri descended to the depths of the sea to convert its

-of knowledge and a book, and his favourite companion is a lion.
+companion is a lion.

-In Tibetan Buddhism, Yamantaka is called Gsin-rje
+In Tibetan Buddhism, Yamantaka is called Gsin-rje gsed.
+In Japanese

 |